-Seed money from Raymond Stata, President of Analog Devices, funded the prototype for the OEC in the early 1990s.
-Several grants from the National Science Foundation (SBR-9511862, SBR-9871169, SES-9976500, SES-0135585, and SES-0428597) supported its development and operation until its transfer to the NAE.
-Harry E. Bovay, Jr., President of MidSouth Telecommunications Company, contributed funds for transition and continuing support.
+Seed money from Raymond Stata, president of Analog Devices, funded the prototype for the OEC in the early 1990s.
+Grants from the National Science Foundation (SBR-9511862, SBR-9871169, SES-9976500, SES-0135585, and SES-0428597) supported its development and operation until its transfer to the NAE.
+NAE member Harry E. Bovay, Jr., president of MidSouth Telecommunications Company, contributed funds for the transition and continuing support.

 Students at the Massachusetts Institute of Technology (MIT) and, from 1997 to 2007, Case Western Reserve University (CWRU) were the primary creators of many of the OEC pages and made many invaluable contributions to its design, maintenance, and accessibility.
 The OEC moved with Dr. Whitbeck to Case Western Reserve University in 1997 when she became the school’s first Elmer G. Beamer–Hubert H. Schneider Professor in Ethics.
 CWRU students worked as technical consultants and content developers for the site.
 They included Francy Acosta, Marlon Buchanan, Anila Jahangiri, Xiaobo Li, Michael Melamed, Juliet Midgley, Andrew Penry, Andrew Roksandic, Amanda Shaffer, Laura Simna, and Toni Thayer.
 Renee Holland provided able administrative assistance from 1999 to 2007.